 Whether a cash pooling arrangement is classified as indirect associated funding was covered on page 68 of Tax Information Bulletin Volume 29, No 5, June 2017 when this term was introduced for the non-resident financial arrangement income rules.
-In short, a cash pooling arrangement may be indirect associated funding if the arrangement was entered into with the purpose or effect of avoiding the restricted transfer pricing rule but will not apply to commercial cash pooling arrangements such as those set up with a fluctuating debit and credit balance to cover working capital requirements.
+In short, indirect associated funding:

+- includes an arrangement entered into with the purpose or effect of avoiding the restricted transfer pricing rule; and - does not include commercial cash pooling arrangements such as those set up with a fluctuating debit and credit balance to cover working capital requirements.